Culion leper colony: Origin of leprosy in the Philippines

-Move from the islands to Culion and transfer to American power
+Culion establishment

-By the time American forces landed in the Philippines at the beginning of the twentieth century, surveys estimated that approximately 3,500 to 4,000 people with leprosy were living on the islands and some 1,200 new cases were developing each year.
-With this burgeoning patient population throughout the colony, American Forces shifted the colony's purpose from giving humanitarian aid to seeking to establish a formal, segregated island to control the spread of the diseases and ultimately exterminate it.
-Military authorities surveyed two locations, one at Culion and one at Cagayan de Jolo and found Culion to be the most desirable location. $50,000 was given to the colony by the Second Philippine Commission on October 27, 1902 for the creation of the Culion Leper Colony under the Director of Health Victor Heiser.
+By the time American forces landed in the Philippines at the beginning of the 20th century, surveys estimated that approximately 3,500 to 4,000 people with leprosy were living on the islands, and some 1,200 new cases were developing each year.
+With this burgeoning patient population throughout the colony, American forces shifted the colony's purpose from giving humanitarian aid to seeking to establish a formal, segregated island to control the spread of the diseases and ultimately exterminate it.
+Military authorities surveyed two locations, one at Culion and one at Cagayan de Jolo and found Culion to be the most desirable location. $50,000 was given to the colony by the Second Philippine Commission on October 27, 1902, for the creation of the Culion Leper Colony under the Director of Health Victor Heiser.
 However, construction did not begin until 1905 due to issues financing the project and conflicting opinions amongst medical professionals arguing whether segregation was an appropriate method of controlling and eradicating the disease.
-Not until May 27, 1906, did the first 370 patients from Cebu land on Culion carried by two Coast Guard cutters.
+On May 27, 1906, the first 370 patients from Cebu landed on Culion carried by two Coast Guard cutters.
 These two ships made multiple trips to different parts of the Philippines and brought patients to Culion.

-Structure, function and government of Culion
+Structure, function and government

 Segregation system

-By Act 1711 of the Philippine Commission, passed September 12, 1907, Victor G. Heiser was given full responsibility of the segregation program.
-Heiser was given the responsibility of locating, segregating, and moving any known person afflicted with Leprosy in the Philippines to Culion.
+By Act 1711 of the Philippine Commission, passed September 12, 1907, Heiser was given the responsibility of locating, segregating, and moving any known person afflicted with leprosy in the Philippines to Culion.
 His plan was to remove patients first from well isolated islands with few infected people so that the spread of the disease could be prevented where it was not firmly entrenched.
 The segregation system initially received resistance from Filipinos afflicted with leprosy.
 In an attempt to popularize the island so that patients went to Culion willingly, Heiser sent agents to Filipino towns to disseminate information about Culion's housing, the type of food the residents would eat, and the medical facilities available.
 Nevertheless, many of the islands' inhabitants made great effort to evade Heiser's segregation program.
 The public would also tip off the authorities about people who were possibly infected with leprosy.
 Many Filipinos, in acts of revenge, would anonymously notify authorities of a purported case of leprosy in hope of having them removed from the island.
 Even politicians, using leprosy's negative public image, would anonymously report their political foes' family members as carriers of leprosy for their own political gain.